engellaboratory/engellab/content/people/join-us.md

  css_class = "justify-content-center"
 +++

-{{< figure src="/media/img/fels_institute.png" width="650px" caption="**The Engel lab is situated in the Fels Institute for Cancer Research at Temple University in the city of Philadelphia.**">}}
+{{< figure src="/media/img/fels_institute.png" width="650px" caption="**The Engel lab is situated in the Coriell Intitute for Medical Research in Camden, New Jersey.**">}}

+Join our research effort at the world-renowned Coriell Institute for Medical Research

-We are seeking postdocs who are excited about epigenetics, transcriptional regulation, and the dynamics of molecular sex differences throughout embryonic development.
-Some computational experience is required.
-Please apply by sending a CV, cover letter, and information for three references.
+We are seeking postdocs who are excited about epigenetics, transcriptional regulation, and the dynamics of molecular sex differences throughout melanocyte development and during melanoma progression.
 [Click here](/post/postdoc-listing/) to learn more

-Note to prospective students:
-Students interested in genetics, development and sex differences in health and disease and who are interested in combining computational and experimental approaches are strongly encouraged to rotate in the lab.
-All graduate students must apply through [Temple University's PhD program](https://medicine.temple.edu/education/biomedical-sciences-graduate-program)